corda/corda/network-management/registration-tool/README.md

 compatibilityZoneURL            Compatibility zone URL.

 networkRootTrustStorePath       Path to the network root trust store.

-certRole                        Requested cert role, it should be one of [NODE_CA, SERVICE_IDENTITY].

 networkRootTrustStorePassword   Network root trust store password, to be provided by the network operator.
 Optional, the tool will prompt for password input if not provided.